Open-Systems-Pharmacology/Probenecid-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 Probenecid is highly bound to plasma proteins (approx. 88 %) (see [Section 2.2.1](#221-in-vitro-and-physicochemical-data)).
 A value of 12% was used in this PBPK model for `Fraction unbound (plasma, reference value)`.
 The major binding partner was set to albumin (see [Section 2.2.1](#221-in-vitro-and-physicochemical-data)).

 An important parameter influencing the resulting volume of distribution is lipophilicity.
 The reported experimental logP values are in the range of -0.52 to 3.7 (see [Section 2.2.1](#221-in-vitro-and-physicochemical-data)) which served as a starting value.
-Finally, the model parameters `Lipophilicity` was optimized to match clinical data (see also [Section 2.3.4](#234-automated-parameter-identification)).
+Finally, the model parameter `Lipophilicity` was optimized to match clinical data (see also [Section 2.3.4](#234-automated-parameter-identification)).

 After testing the available organ-plasma partition coefficient and cell permeability calculation methods built in PK-Sim, observed clinical data was best described by choosing the partition coefficient calculation by `PK-Sim Standard` and cellular permeability calculation by `Charge dependent Schmitt normalized to PK-Sim`.